 In order to remove as much subjectivity as possible, we’ve compiled a general list of guidelines.
 These are not all-inclusive, but they’re likewise not negotiable.
 Animazement staff and security reserve the right to tell you to change on a judgment call basis, so make sure you have a change of clothes or the cash to buy a wonderful Animazement t-shirt if you feel your outfit may be inappropriate.

 - Your outfit must have shoes or sandals that ensure that no part of your foot touches the floor at any time.
-(RCC rules require that you wear shoes at all times.)
+(RCC rules require that you wear shoes at all times.
+This also extends to any Animazement rooms or events in the Marriott.)

 - You cannot wear roller skates, blades, or any variation thereof.
-(You may still have the skates with you – usually worn by the laces around the neck for photo purposes, you just can’t wear them in the convention area.)
+You may still have the skates with you for photo purposes.

 - All props must pass the weapons policy, even if you just want to use them during the cosplay contest.